Golden calf: Other mentions in the Bible

 The language suggests that there are some inconsistencies in the other accounts of the Israelites and their use of the calf.
 As the version in Exodus and 1 Kings are written by Deuteronomistic historians based in the southern Kingdom of Judah, there is a proclivity to expose the Israelites as unfaithful.
 The inconsistency is primarily located in Exodus 32:4 where "gods" is plural despite the construction of a single calf.

 The episode of the golden calf is also mentioned in the New Testament, by the apostle Paul, in 1 Corinthians chapter 10, as a warning against idolatry.
+"Now these things occurred as examples to keep us from setting our hearts on evil things as they did.
+Do not be idolaters, as some of them were... ."

+Scholars are divided on other intertextual references to the golden calf in the Torah, notably the ordeal of the bitter water in the Book of Numbers 5:17–24.
+Specific elements of the ritual, such as the powder mixed into water and being forced to drink, echo similar language in the aftermath of Moses punishing Israel at the end of the narrative.